-With the start of a new youth ministry season, now is the perfect time to put some energy into creating a weekly schedule that works for you.
-It’ll help you set priorities, find time for God, your family and yourself and it will help prevent stress and burnout.
+Do you use a youth pastor weekly schedule?
+If not, get started today!
+The approaching start of a new youth ministry season is the perfect time to create a customized youth pastor weekly schedule.
+It will help you set priorities and find time for God, your family, and yourself.
+Plus, a youth pastor weekly schedule will help prevent stress and burnout.

 What do you want to accomplish this season in each role?
 Try to define these in practical, concrete terms.

-Define activities per result per role
+3. Define activities per result per role.